Strongich/ML_practice/task1/README.md

 * Prepare demo code / notebook of the inference results.

 ## Dataset
-Using recommendations, I decided to create a dataset with ChatGPT-3.5.
+Using recommendations, I decided to create a dataset with ChatGPT.
 All steps of creating I described in [data_creation.ipynb](https://github.com/Strongich/ds_intership/blob/main/task1/data_creation.ipynb).
 ## Model selection
 For Name Entity Recognition (NER) task for the identification of mountain names inside text I've used fine-tuned BERT, that was trained on standart <b>CoNLL-2003 Named Entity Recognition</b> dataset.
 You can find the original model [here](https://huggingface.co/dslim/bert-base-NER).
 ## Fine-tuning